 When You Get Home

 - Complete session evaluations for each session you attended to earn CE contact hours.
-The system is available March 22 to April 22.
 Upon completion of your evaluations, you can print a certificate for your files.

-- Start planning to join us in New Orleans on March 7-10, 2019 for our next national conference and watch your email for news about our 2018 specialty symposia!
+- Start planning to join us in Long Beach, Calif. on March 25-28, 2020 for our next national conference and watch your email for news about our 2019 specialty symposia!

 What to Wear/Bring

 - Bring your favorite walking shoes to keep your tootsies happy as you cruise between sessions, the exhibit hall and special events.

 - Plan to wear business casual attire, but you'll notice session and poster presenters often dress up for their presentations.

 - Bring layers because room temperatures can fluctuate based on time of day, location in the building and number of people in the room.
 Keep in mind that the average temperature in New Orelans in March is in the low 70s for when you plan to explore the city.

 - Don't forget your tablet or laptop containing your session hand-outs so you can take notes as you go.